amareOmnia/scripter_phil/README.md

 # scripter_phil
 Generates script snippets onto the OSX clipboard, from any template

-Python scripts ask for a variable name and template file.
-Simple find/replace command splices the new variable to all found placeholders.
-Placeholder and other options available in config.py
+<span>Python scripts ask for variable name/s and template file.
+Simple find/replace command splices the new variable/s to all found placeholders.
+Placeholder default and other options available in config.py.
+Generates unlimited number of ascending placeholders, based on the default name & quantity of arguments, and checks the template file for them.</span>

 # Installation
 Script is still reliant on a local install of Python3 and a few dependencies... though you should already have these anyways